- Too much on your mind? It shouldn’t be!

 - “Busy!
 My plate is full!”

-- “So much going on, can’t juggle it fast enough!”
+- “So much going on – I can barely juggle it all!”

-Yes, I get it.
+I get it.
 You’re busy.
 We all are.
-But if you’re keeping everything in your head, having too much on your mind and trying to juggle it all - you need to change your habits.
+But if you’re depending on just your thoughts to keep all of your work organized, then you desperately need to change your habits.

 You need to start writing stuff down.
-And not only you.
-Your entire team should.
+But not just you – your entire team should.

-If you and everyone on your team don’t want to go crazy or get overworked… you need to change your ways of remembering information or passing it from one person to another.
+If you and everyone on your team don’t want to go crazy or get overworked, you need to change your ways of remembering information or passing it on from one person to another.